ibm-cloud-architecture/refarch-cloudnative-csmo/doc/EventMgmt/NOI/NOI.md

 There are no specific steps, which are related to _BlueCompute_ hybrid application.
-Use the guide [Integrate Netcool Operations Insight into your Bluemix service management tool chain](https://developer.ibm.com/cloudarchitecture/docs/service-management/netcool-operations-insight) for a detailed description about defining this integration and using the configuration files.
+Use the guide [Integrate Netcool Operations Insight into your Bluemix service management tool chain](https://developer.ibm.com/cloudarchitecture/docs/service-management/netcool-operations-insight) for a detailed description about defining this ANS integration and using the configuration files.

-**Note**: the target documentation about the ANS integration is draft yet.
+**Note**: the target documentation about the ANS integration is in progress.

 ##Step 8: Forward events to collaboration tool

-Forwarding events to the collaboration tool Slack is done via Netcool Impact policies based on the event filter `severity >= critical`.
-Additionally an user can trigger a send-request via the NOI eventviewer context menu.
+Forwarding events to the collaboration tool Slack is done via Netcool Impact policies, when triggered by an user via a send-request from the NOI eventviewer context menu.

 There are no specific steps, which are related to _BlueCompute_ hybrid application for integrating with Slack.
 Use the guide [Integrate Netcool Operations Insight into your Bluemix service management tool chain](https://developer.ibm.com/cloudarchitecture/docs/service-management/netcool-operations-insight) for a detailed description about defining this integration.

 ### As a First Responder forward manually an event to a specific Slack channel: